TajaKuzman/GINCO-Genre-Annotation-Guidelines/index.md

 ### Mapping to the GINCORE schema

-The GINCO categories are based on the CORE schema (Egbert et al, 2015) which enables mapping the two schemata to a joint dataset (GINCORE schema) and performing in-dataset cross-lingual experiments with GINCO and CORE datasets.
+The GINCO categories are based on the CORE schema (Egbert et al., 2015) which enables mapping the two schemata to a joint dataset (GINCORE schema) and performing in-dataset cross-lingual experiments with GINCO and CORE datasets.

 For more information on the mappings to GINCORE schema, see the [**table here**](_genre_pages/GINCORE_mapping.md).